 The Loudoun County Continuum of Care conducts the annual Point-in-Time Count of persons in the community experiencing a housing crisis or literal homelessness every January.
-The 2019 count in Loudoun occured the night of Wednesday, January 23, 2019, and the morning of Thursday, January 23, 2020.
+The 2019 count in Loudoun occurred the night of Wednesday, January 23, 2019, and the morning of Thursday, January 23, 2020.
 In the event of inclement weather or heavy snow, the count will be conducted on Wednesday, January 29, 2020.

 The count is intended to provide a single-day snapshot of a community’s homeless population as well as households that may be on the brink of becoming homeless.
 The count is an important factor in helping the Department of Family Services and its community partners provide appropriate services to those who are faced with challenging housing situations ranging from rental eviction to literal homelessness..

 During the count, members of the Continuum of Care along with staff from local nonprofits canvass the county to assist anyone that is unsheltered by providing resources, non-perishable food and other needed items.
 Local law enforcement personnel and mental health clinicians also assist with outreach efforts across the county.

 - Loudoun County Continuum of Care: Results and Analysis from the Annual HUD Point-in-Time Count 2019

 - Metropolitan Washington Council of Governments, Homelessness In Metropolitan Washington - Regional Report 2019

 - Communitywide Assessment: The Point-in-Time Count includes outreach to a wide range of demographics including young adults ages 18 to 24, veterans, people over 60, families and others.

 - Program Development: Results from the Point-in-Time Count contribute to data-driven decision-making for specific types of housing needs and areas of program development.